JuanF2019/Estudiante/README.md

 # courses-practice
-Manage courses annd its students in simple way using arrays.
+Manage courses and its students in simple way using arrays.